From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 And now, it’s happening all over again.

-On that fateful Friday in June, entrepreneur, educator and immigrant rights organizer Sharet García witnessed one such ICE raid unfold in downtown Los Angeles’ Piñata District, a neighborhood that’s long been home to countless Latine immigrant-owned businesses over the years.
+On that fateful Friday in June, entrepreneur, educator and immigrant rights organiser Sharet García witnessed one such ICE raid unfold in downtown Los Angeles’ Piñata District, a neighbourhood that’s long been home to countless Latine immigrant-owned businesses over the years.
 She was shopping for decorations for her son’s high school graduation party when she witnessed the raid take place.

 “ICE had just trapped all the workers inside this fashion apparel company,” she tells Refinery29 Somos.
 “I knew that we needed to record this.
 We couldn’t stay quiet; I wanted the people to know.”